Professional wrestling holds: Giant swing

 The wrestler takes hold of a supine opponent's legs and pivots rapidly, elevating the opponent and swinging the opponent in a circle.
 The wrestler may release the hold in mid-air or simply slow until the back of the opponent returns to the ground.
 This move is used by Cesaro as the Cesaro Swing.

+Hangman

+This evasive move is used when the wrestler drops down or moves out of the way against an oncoming opponent who then loses their footing.
+This causes their momentum to send them flying over the rope becoming trapped between the top and middle rope hanging by their neck as they hang on to the top rope for leverage.
+The move is very dangerous for the opponent as the sudden stop could cause them to break their neck if they don't brace properly as well as the ring ropes can cut off air or blood supply if the ropes are wound too tight or are too thick as evident in a match between Cactus Jack and Vader during their feud.

 Sunset flip

 This move commonly sees an attacking wrestler dive over an opponent who is facing them, usually bent over forwards, catching the opponent in a waistlock from behind and landing back-first behind the opponent.
-From that position the wrestler rolls forward into a sitting position, pulling the opponent over backwards and down to the mat so that they lands on their back into a sitout pin position.
+From that position the wrestler rolls forward into a sitting position, pulling the opponent over backwards and down to the mat so that they land on their back into a sitout pin position.
 While being held on the shoulders of an attacking wrestler in a position where the opponent is straddling the head of the attacking wrestler while facing in the other direction.
 This move can be used as a counter from various powerbombs and other moves such as a Gory bomb.
 The move was used by Melina as the Last Call.
 Naomi uses this move to set up for the F.T.G submission manouvre.